peteroupc/peteroupc.github.io/colorgen.md

 For background, see the [**sRGB proposal**](https://www.w3.org/Graphics/Color/sRGB), which recommends RGB image data in an unidentified RGB color space to be treated as sRGB.

-The following methods convert colors between linear and companded sRGB.
+The following methods convert colors between linear and encoded sRGB.
 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;
 the sRGB proposal has a different value for this threshold.)

-    // Convert a color component from companded to linear RGB
+    // Convert a color component from encoded to linear RGB
     // NOTE: This is not gamma decoding; it's similar to, but
     // not exactly, c^2.2.
 This function was designed "to
     // allow for invertability in integer math", according to